-The operational chain is then required to orchestrate a complex sequence of tasks in flexible and efficient way, allowing for monitoring and troubleshooting.
+The operational chain is then required to orchestrate a complex sequence of tasks in a flexible and efficient way, allowing for monitoring and troubleshooting.
 When designing an operational chain, it is important to decide which programming language is most appropriate for coding each task belonging to each of the main steps: this choice depends on the characteristics of the numerical procedure to be adopted for solving a specific task.
-For example, for acquisition of upstream data from various external databases or datastore, the forecaster can adopt:
+For example, for acquisition of upstream data from various external databases or data stores, the forecaster can adopt the following.

-Bash/Shell scripting that offers functions like wget or curl for accessing files made available by a provider, and cron for scheduling its execution.

-• Python codes for accessing data through web APIs (for example, the Copernicus Marine Toolbox that is a Python-based tool for accessing the Copernicus Marine Data Store) and for performing some initial basic manipulation (i.e., subsetting in space and time, interpolation to target grid, etc.).
+- Bash or Shell scripting offers functions like wget or curl for accessing files made available by a provider, as well as cron for scheduling its execution. - Python codes are available for accessing data through web APIs (for example, the Copernicus Marine Toolbox that is a Python-based tool for accessing the Copernicus Marine Data Store) and for performing some initial basic manipulation (i.e., subsetting in space and time, interpolation to target grid).

 The ocean model couple to data assimilation scheme is technically much more complex to run and there are also some compilation and performance requirements to be met.
-The operational chain is then instructed to launch a task that submits each model run to be executed directly on the dedicated core(s) or to a job scheduler that verify resources availability.
-In addition, the ocean model itself is usually coded in a pre-defined programming language (such as Fortran or C/C++, or other) and can be executed in parallel mode using MPI/OpenMP,or GPU-based parallel paradigms (i.e., CUDA, OpenCL, OpenACC, etc.).
+The operational chain is then instructed to launch a task that submits each model run to be executed directly on the dedicated core(s) or to a job scheduler that verifies resource availability.
+In addition, the ocean model itself is usually coded in a pre-defined programming language (such as Fortran, C/C++, or other) and can be executed in parallel mode using MPI/OpenMP or GPU-based parallel paradigms (i.e., CUDA, OpenCL, OpenACC).